chowdhaj/Programming/Full Stack/README.md

     - [Mastering React](https://codewithmosh.com/p/mastering-react)
     - [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=D_0922)
     - [Angular VS. React VS. Vue ](https://www.youtube.com/watch?v=lYWYWyX04JI)
+- Books
+    - ?

 ## Angular
 - Synopsis
     - Just like React, Angular is a Frontend JavaScript library.
-It is also bankrolled by big companies.
-At the very least, you should know the basics.
+It is used by big companies, and was bankrolled by Google until they killed it.
+However, all those systems built in Angular aren't going to be converted into React overnight, and someone needs to maintain that code.
+Even though React is a better framework to learn, at the very least you should know the basics of Angular.
 - Resources
     - [Angular 4: Beginner to Pro](https://codewithmosh.com/p/angular-master-class)